If your car is damaged after an accident, you may have more than one option for getting the vehicle fixed and back on the road, depending on:

-The first rule to know is that the party who was responsible for causing a car accident can also be held liable for the cost of any necessary vehicle repairs -- everything from minor scratches to major body work.
-Or, if the car is deemed a "total loss," then the at-fault driver will be on the hook for the market value (or "actual cash value") of the vehicle at the time of the accident.
+The first rule to know is that the party who was responsible for causing a car accident can usually be held liable for the cost of any necessary vehicle repairs— everything from minor scratches to major body work.
+Or, if the car is deemed a "total loss," the at-fault driver will be on the hook for the market value (or "actual cash value") of the vehicle at the time of the accident.

 But what if the at-fault driver does not have insurance, or what if you were responsible for the car accident?
 What if you're pretty sure the other driver is at-fault, but you want to get your car fixed now so you can get back on the road?

 The process could take a while to play out.
-Getting a rental car can be an option, if a replacement rental is part of your own coverage, or if you are willing to pay for a rental car now and are confident that you can get reimbursed by the at-fault driver's insurance at a later time.
+Getting a rental car can be an option, if a replacement rental is part of your own coverage, or if you are willing to pay for a rental car now and are confident that you can get reimbursed by the at-fault driver's insurance later on.

 It's possible to handle the vehicle repair portion of a car accident claim yourself, but if things get contentious or you and the other side are too far apart on valuation or repair estimates, you might need the help of a skilled lawyer.
 You can use the chat tools right on this page to connect with a lawyer near you, or learn more about when to get a lawyer's help after a car accident.